 The station's bay window.

 The rest of the first floor displays.
-Now I took the stairs to see the second floor exhibits.
+Now I went upstairs to see the second floor exhibits.

 The first room on the second floor.